 Pianos struggle when there is an exposed draft with outside high levels of humidity, e.g. when it rains.
 This can be an open window or an outside door, which the piano is placed next to.
 Piano keys will start to stick, dampers tend to stop working, and many other issues will interfere with the playing of your piano.

 All of the above can become very expensive in avoidable repair work.
 Taking care of the piano’s maintenance is vital to keeping it healthy and allowing it to have a long life.
+The most important thing is to know where to position your piano in your home.

 Get Help Moving Your Piano in London